SavRS 10.1: Suspicion & Ausweis!

 The newest version of Savage Worlds – SWADE – has a mechanic called Networking and in the world of Savage Reich Star, that mechanic would come into play heavily.
 However, who can you trust in this process of networking and the consequences of trusting the wrong person could be dire.
 The Gestapo is waiting at every turn to stop local resistance cells and the resources of the counter-terrorist agencies within the SS are vast and formidable.

 Suspicion in Savage Reich Star comes from many sources and for many reasons.
-No one should feel safe in the world ruled by the Third Reich and the Empire of Nippon.
+No one should feel safe in the world ruled by the Third Reich and the Empire.
 No search and seizure is unreasonable especially if you are a Minder (Lesser) citizen.
 In 2065, with the availability of the Netz and global communication, suspicion and paranoia is even more prevalent.

 Suspicion can be a relatively permanent Hindrance or a temporary and time-span based Condition.
 Your character may be red-flagged for crimes committed in the past or suspected connections to an insurgent group.
 Or your character could have been in the wrong place at the wrong time and roped into an investigation that will eventually end.